fyne-io/developer.fyne.io/started/updating.md

 ---
 layout: page
-title: Updating Content
----

-## Updating content in your GUI
+title: Updating Content in your GUI
 ---

 Having completed the [hello world](/started/hello) tutorial or other